annahowsky/annahowsky.github.io/pages/hiking.md

 ---
 layout: default
-title: Welcome
+title: Hiking Blog
-description: 2025 Hikes
+description: Some highlights from my 2025 year in hiking
 ---
-# Hiking Blog
-Some highlights from my 2025 year in hiking!

 ## Hikes in this post:
 - [Mason Lake and Ira Springs](#mason-lake-and-ira-springs)
 - [Oyster Dome](#oyster-dome)